Innamorati: Characteristics and dramatic function

-The Lovers tend to be overly dramatic in whatever emotion they express.
+The lovers tend to be overly dramatic in whatever emotion they express.
 Separation from their lover leads them to strongly lament and moan their state, although, once they finally meet, they are at a loss of words.
 In order to express what they truly want to say, they always need the help of a servant to act as a go-between.
-The Lovers often act in a childlike and immature way.
+The lovers often act in a childlike and immature way.
 When not getting their way, they become completely devastated, they pout, and even cry and whine if things do not go according to their wishes.
-Very selfish and self-centered, the Lovers are in their own worlds where they are each the most important subjects.
+Very selfish and self-centered, the lovers are in their own worlds where they are each the most important subjects.
 Along with loving themselves, they are in love with the very idea of love and what it pertains to.

 Physical appearance and attributes

-The Lovers are always young in age, possessing courteousness and gallantry.
+The lovers are always young in age, possessing courteousness and gallantry.
 They are very educated, but lack life experiences that would have prepared them for the real world.
 They are very attractive and elegant in their appearance overall.

 The women's dresses were of the finest silks and they wear showy jewelry characteristic of Renaissance style.
 The males wear soldier-like attire, while both genders wear extravagant wigs and also change clothes numerous times throughout the length of the production.
-The costumes of the lovers were the fashion of the day, and the extravagance of the Lovers costumes often represented the status of the Commedia dell'arte company.
+The costumes of the lovers were the fashion of the day, and the extravagance of the lovers costumes often represented the status of the commedia dell'arte company.

-The Lovers never wear the masks, which is characteristic of most of the other stock characters in the commedia dell'arte.
+The lovers never wear the masks, which is characteristic of most of the other stock characters in the commedia dell'arte.
 They do, however, wear a large amount of makeup and apply beauty marks to their faces.

 Their speech is very eloquent Tuscan, as they are of high social status.
-When commedia dell'arte is played in England the lovers often speak in Received Pronunciation.
+When commedia dell'arte is played in England, the lovers often speak in Received Pronunciation.
 They are well-read in poetry and often recite it at length from memory, and even tend to sing quite often.
 Their language is full of flamboyant and lofty rhetoric so that most of what they say is not taken too seriously, by either the audience or the other characters.
 Although their dramatics were laughable, their struggle as a romantic couple added a cultural layer to the show, adding tone of seriousness to the show.

 Physicality

-The Innamorati do everything perfectly and strive for perfection.
+The lovers do everything perfectly and strive for perfection.
 Their movements are elegant and are not to be aimed towards parody.
-They occasionally do courtly dances using two dance movements called "pas", and "swivel".
+They occasionally do courtly dances using two dance movements called "pas" and "swivel".

-The posture that the Lovers take on is that of strong pride.
+The posture that the lovers take on is that of strong pride.
 They point their toes while standing and puff up their chests.
 Overall, they lack contact with the ground and seem to float across the ground rather than take steps.
 Their hand movements and gestures are also very characteristic of the buoyant movements that their feet take on.
-The physicality of the Lovers should not be done in a way that makes fun of them.
+The physicality of the lovers should not be done in a way that makes fun of them.